Ajatt-Tools/chmonime/README.md

 Features:
 * batch downloading (press **tab** to check episodes)
+* sort by filesize if download single. sort by releaser and episode when download batch.
 * download anime into different folders by title
 * autoupdate
 * you can specify settings in config file